 Course Typically Offered: Fall, Spring

-This course explores cinematic adaptations of dramatic literature.
-Various adaptation theories are used to critically examine how literary and production styles are translated to the language of film.
-Students engage in structural, character, and thematic analysis through class discussion and written essays.
-Attendance at public performances is required.
+This course explores cinematic adaptations of literature.
+It uses various adaptation theories to critically examine how literary styles are translated into the language of film.
+Students engage in structural, character, and thematic analysis through class discussion and writing assignments.

 Units: 3